amr-elzahar/Final-Project-Infra-Code/README.md

 # ITI Final Project

-Deploy a fully automated node js application on GKE cluster using CI/CD with jenkins and configuration management with Ansible.
+Deploy a fully automated node js application on GKE cluster using CI/CD with jenkins and configuration management with Ansible and IaC with terraform.

 ## Usage